basil08/basil08.github.io/content/post/polly.md

 > "I think she wants some water
 To put out the blow torch"

 The lyrics get extremely vivid and explicit, the imagery are very disturbing as it goes on to describe everything that happens to the girl as the rapist sees it.
-A 14-year old girl was kidnapped from a local rock concert by a man with a history of such crimes.
+A 14-year old girl was kidnapped from a local rock concert in Tacoma, Washington in the August of 1987 by a man with a history of such crimes.
 She was raped and tortured with a blow torch while hanging upside down.

 > "Isn't me, have a seed
 Let me clip your dirty wings"